 We discern and take from them only what is good (1 Thessalonians 5:21) — what settles correctly in the spirit — especially if anything seems “New Age” (though we must be careful not to label everything unfamiliar New Age) or tends toward concepts such as reincarnation.

 Many simply report, however, what Saint Augustine said, centuries ago: “God loves each of us as if there were only one of us.”

 “God was totally ‘beyond’ anything I had ever imagined — beyond language and thought, utterly beyond, but at the same time right there in front of me, mysteriously near and ‘accessible,'” said another.
 “This can seem so lame now: total love, total goodness, total knowing.”

 “I was wrapped in rays of the sun and felt safe, secure, and peaceful — like I’ve never felt before,” said a woman named Sharon.
 “There was a beautiful garden and gorgeous music.
 I felt rocked and cared for like a baby.

 “God was with me, holding me in His Arms.
 I felt this very clearly, and His Love was within every fiber of my being and every cell of my body.”

-Many who have this experience say that it’s not God Who judges, but the soul, viewing its entire life now in God’s Light, judges itself; goes where it belongs.
+Many who have this experience say that it’s not God Who judges, but the soul, viewing its entire life now in God’s Light, that judges itself; goes to where it belongs.
 “I experienced a life review, which lasted only a blink of an eye, and its lesson was that we judge ourselves,” claimed Sharon (for discernment).
 “Then I experienced His Voice, which seemed to be infused into me, but I also heard it.
 The messages were very clear: What you put into the universe, you get back.
 Be very careful about the words, thoughts, and actions that you put into the universe, because they will come back to you at some point in your life.
 He told me to take these messages back and share them with others.”